sillss1/pokerpal/README.md

 ---

-## 🛠️ Initial Setup & Deployment
+## 🛠️ Setup & Deployment

 To use PokerPal, you need to connect it to your own Firebase project and deploy it.
-This setup ensures that your data is private and secure.
-The recommended way to deploy is with Vercel.
+The recommended way to deploy is with Vercel, which offers a generous free tier that does not require a credit card.

-### 1. Create a Firebase Project
+### Step 1: Create a Firebase Project

+First, you need a Firebase project to store your data.

 1. Go to the [Firebase Console](https://console.firebase.google.com/).
 2. Click **"Add project"** and give it a name (e.g., "PokerPal Tracker").
-3. Follow the on-screen steps to create the project.
+3. Follow the on-screen steps.
 Google Analytics is optional.

-### 2. Create a Firestore Database
+### Step 2: Create a Firestore Database

 1. In your new Firebase project, go to the **Build > Firestore Database** section.
 2. Click **"Create database"**.